microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ![Incremental refresh menu.](./Media/IncrementalRefreshMenu.png)

+    ⚠️ **Important** ⚠️

-    ⚠️ **Important**: At the top of the Incremental refresh and real-time data window is the information section that states, **you won't be able to download it back to Power BI Desktop** once an incremental refresh policy has been applied.
+    At the top of the Incremental refresh and real-time data window is the information section that states, **you won't be able to download it back to Power BI Desktop** once an incremental refresh policy has been applied.
 For this reason, we should ensure that our dataset is in a completed state prior to publishing, otherwise a full dataset refresh will be required for any subsequent re-publishing.

 ---